Roadmap to 3.0#

 • Tutorials/book: besides the API docstrings, more documentation materials should be provided, like tutorials or a book about Blosc (or at least, the beginnings of it).
 Due to its adoption in GitHub and Jupyter notebooks, one of the most extended and useful markup systems is Markdown, so this should also be the first candidate to use here.

-• Wrappers for other languages: Java, R or Julia are the most obvious candidates.
+• Wrappers for other languages: Rust, Java, R or Julia are the most obvious candidates.
 Still not sure if these should be produced and maintained by the Blosc development team, or leave them for third-party players that would be interested.
 The steering council discussed this, and probably just the Python wrapper (python-blosc2, see above) should be maintained by Blosc maintainers themselves, while the other languages should be maintained by the community.

 • Lock support for super-chunks: when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
 Such a lock support would be configured in build time, so it could be disabled with a cmake flag.